So just what is a kind food limit and how does it help you to stop emotional eating and become a Conscious Eater?

 Being a Conscious Eater is a very achievable goal!

-Years ago, when I was training for distance races, I would often come home from a 15 mile or more walk and the only thing I wanted to eat was a big burger from my favorite place or a backyard grilled steak.
-Being a Conscious Eater meant taking care of myself with the food I needed to eat for satisfaction, desire and what my body needed, (protein, iron, fat, etc.) for my body to repair and rebuild after such intense physical activity.
+Years ago, when I was training for distance races, I would often come home from a 15 mile or more walk and the only thing I wanted to eat was a big burger from my favorite place.
+Being a Conscious Eater meant taking care of myself with the food I needed to eat for satisfaction.
+It also meant paying attention to what my body needed, (protein, iron, fat, etc.) to repair and rebuild after such intense physical activity.

 Here are three practical steps you can take to set kind food limits: